OCLD Interview Questions with Answers

 36. AROMA: It means scents from the grapes.

-37. FULL-BODIED: It is a wine with a rich, mouth-filling texture and weight on the palate, as opposed to thin.
+37. FULL-BODIED: It is a wine with a rich, mouth-filling texture and weight on the palate, as opposed to being thin.

 38. HERBACEOUS: It refers to a vegetal, grassy tone in aromas and flavors.

-39. CARBONIC MACERATION: It refers to intracellular fermentation that occurs in the presence of Carbon dioxide and in the absence of oxygen in a closed container.
+39. CARBONIC MACERATION: It refers to intracellular fermentation that occurs in the presence of carbon dioxide and in the absence of oxygen in a closed container.

 40. CREMANT: It is champagne with two atmospheres behind the cork.